 Moving to France FAQs

 Planning a move to France from the UK comes with plenty of questions – from visa requirements and healthcare to logistics and costs.
-To make your relocation smoother, we’ve answered some of the most common questions people have when preparing to make the move.
+To make your relocation smoother, we’ve answered some of the most common questions people have when preparing to make the move:

 Yes, you may be able to move to France without a traditional job offer, depending on your circumstances.
 Options for moving to France without a job include being able to meet the income threshold that will enable you to support yourself through savings, pension income, rental income, or remote work.

 Yes, you will be able to drive with your UK license in France, but you may need to exchange it for a French license depending on when it was issued.
 If your license was first issued before 1st January 2021, your license will be recognised in France for as long as it is valid.
 If your license was first issued on or after 1st January 2021, you will need to exchange it within your initial 1-year period of residency.
+The license exchange process is simple.
+Firstly, apply online via the ANTS (Agence Nationale des Titres Sécurisés) website, provide a UK driving license, proof of residency, passport, and proof of address in France.
+You’ll receive a confirmation letter allowing you to drive while the application processes (typically 2-4 months).
+Exchange is free but requires apostilled documents.
+Categories on your UK license that were test-acquired transfer to the French license; provisional categories do not.
+If your license expires while resident in France, you must exchange it before expiry – you cannot renew UK licenses from France.
+Driving with an expired or invalid license risks fines up to €4,500 and vehicle confiscation.

 “